Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 As the Ava-memories integrated more and more with the Entity’s core, they took on a life of their own.
 At first, the Entity had feared being overwhelmed and subsumed, but now it thought that something else was happening.

-The memories were...for lack of a better concept, they *‘wanted’* to have a kind of life, but they *‘feared’* solitude.
+The memories were... for lack of a better concept, they *‘wanted’* to have a kind of life, but they *‘feared’* solitude.
 The independent will slowly crystallizing within the empty shell that had once merely been a reference library understood that consuming the Entity from within would leave it - her - alone in the dark.

 Eventually, they would mitose into two distinct entities.
 The Entity foresaw that end, and didn’t even know if it *wanted* to halt the process, let alone whether or how it could.
 For now, though, it was hard to tell where Entity-thoughts ended and Ava-thoughts began.
 Both of them existed in an anaphasic grey area somewhere in between.
 They were each other.
 They had *always* been each other.
 The memories and the Entity itself had been born of the same woman’s serially dismembered mind, and their relationship was complimentary. *It* was the the impulse, the faculty, the id and ego combined. *She* was the knowledge, the insight and the superego.